 5. Host regional and national events that help to empower educators on issues in education;

-6. Deliver professional learning to fellow teachers that’s not only on time, but relevant for what’s happening in their classroom.
+6. Deliver professional learning to fellow teachers that are not only on time but relevant for what’s happening in their classroom.

 How We Do It